FletcherMartin/100-days-of-code/log.md

 **Time Spent Coding Today**: 8 hours 15 minutes

 **Total Time Spent Coding**: 18 hours 15 minutes

+### Day 4: Jan 6th, 2017

+**Today's Progress**: Started my FreeCodeCamp Twitch.tv API Project

+**Thoughts** Had a late start this morning (9:30am) but the Twitch.tv project is going swimmingly.
+All the functionality is in place and I should be able to add a function where people can add and remove channels at will.
+The project creates each channel's div row dynamically.
+All I really have to do is complete the CSS.
+It's 11:30am now and I have a prospective job/client call sometime between now and 5:30pm that I need to prepare for, so the project is getting put on hold for the time being.

+It's 5:30pm and I've just completed the project.
+It's easily the one I'm most proud of.
+Not only does it populate with 3 random channels, users can check and add their own channels instantly just by typing in the channel name.
+It's very minimal but functional and should look good on any mobile device.
+It was a nice way to end the Intermediate Front End Projects.

+**Time Spent Coding Today**: 6 hours

+**Total Time Spent Coding**: 24 hours 15 minutes

 ### **Link(s) to work**